-- Get your loan application organised.
+- Get your mortgage application organised.
 Collect the paperwork, sort out your existing debts and take a look at your borrowing power.

 - Protect yourself.
 Cash flow and tax implications.

-First you need to get an idea of your property’s value.
+First, you need to get an idea of your property’s value.
 How much could you sell your home for in the current market?
-You can go onto a property listing website and look at recent property sales in your area.
+Then, you can go onto a property listing website and look at recent property sales in your area.
 Be sure to look at similar properties (number of bedrooms and bathrooms, land size, location and so on).